Starsky and Hutch

 1975 - United States

-Another star of the show that became an instant hit with the viewers was the 1974, limited edition, white go-fast striped, blazing red Torino driven by Starsky and christened "The Striped Tomato".
-In this, the series boasted the coolest TV car since The Batmobile.
+Another star of the show that became an instant hit with the viewers was the 1974 limited edition, white go-faster striped, blazing red Torino driven by Starsky and christened "The Striped Tomato".
+In this, the series boasted the coolest TV car since The Batmobile, despite the fact that it was despised by Glaser who thought it was big, ugly and childish-looking and because the idea that two undercover cops would drive around in a car with such an outlandish appearance seemed ludicrous.

+Under the radio call sign 'Zebra Three', Starsky and Hutch were known for tearing around the streets of fictional Bay City, California.
+In the UK where the series became an instant hit, police chief Kenneth Oxford complained that the example set by Starsky and Hutch caused his own police officers to "drive like bloody maniacs."
 As the seasons rolled by and the show's body and bullet count continued to mount, both the stars themselves as well as various pressure groups voiced ever-stronger concerns about the level of violence on display.
-In the UK where the series became an instant hit, police chief Kenneth Oxford complained that the example set by Starsky and Hutch caused his own police officers to "drive like bloody maniacs."
-One episode, "The Fix", a story about drugs, was refused broadcast by the BBC.
+One episode, 'The Fix', a story about drugs, was refused broadcast by the BBC.
 In reaction to this, later stories moved away from overt instances of violence to focus on more emotional, relationship slanted issues.
-Robbed of the excitement and energy generated by the earlier non-stop action, the series lost its way and the once high viewer interest was lost along with it.
+Robbed of the excitement and energy generated by the earlier non-stop action, the series lost its way, and the once high viewer interest was lost along with it.

-Published on February 4th, 2019.
-Written by Laurence Marcus & Steve Hulse (2001) for Television Heaven.
+Published on April 15th, 2024.
+Written by Robin Humar for Television Heaven.

 Read Next...